lucy-sees/CheckLister/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 To Do list <a name="about-project"></a>
+# 📖 CheckLister <a name="about-project"></a>

-**To Do list** In this project, I build a simple HTML list of To Do tasks.
-This simple web page will be built using webpack and served by a webpack dev server.
+**CheckLister** In this project, I built a simple HTML list of To-Do tasks.
+This simple web page will be built using Webpack and served by a Webpack dev server.

 ## 🛠 Built With <a name="built-with"></a>